antoniolopezmc/subgroups/README.md

 st.run_all_tests()
 ```

+## Documentation

+The official documentation is hosted on https://antoniolopezmc.github.io/subgroups-docs/

-## Generating the library documentation manually
+## Manually generating the documentation

 To manually generate the library documentation, it is necessary to execute: